Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ## Getting Help

-If you have any questions, the [BotEngine forum](https://forum.botengine.org) is a good place to learn more.
-You can also contact me at [support@botengine.org](mailto:support@botengine.org?subject=Tribal%20Wars%202%20Farmbot%20-%20your%20issue%20here)
+If you have any questions, the [BotLab forum](https://forum.botlab.org) is a good place to learn more.
+You can also contact me at [support@botlab.org](mailto:support@botlab.org?subject=Tribal%20Wars%202%20Farmbot%20-%20your%20issue%20here)

 When asking for help with the bot, include the complete text from the console window or a screenshot.
 Make sure screenshots are well readable.
 Don't try to insert a screenshot directly into the forum, as it will be compressed and unreadable.
 When posting on the forum, you can link screenshots hosted at other sites like Github or imgur.